davidmoten/geo/README.md

 ###What is a solution?
 The bounding box query with a time range can be rewritten using geohashes so that only one variable is subject to a range condition: time.
 The method is:

 * store geohashes of all lengths (depends on the indexing strategies available, a single full length hash may be enough) in indexed fields against each lat long position in the database.
-Note that storing hashes as a single long integer value may be advantageous.
+Note that storing hashes as a single long integer value may be advantageous (see `Base32.decodeBase32` to convert a hash to a long).
 * calculate a set of geohashes that wholly covers the bounding box
 * perform the query using the time range and equality against the geohashes.
 For example: